There was a Highlander reboot planned with Henry Cavill but it looks like the project will find another star

 “Highlander is such a massive property.
 Luckily, the studio (Lionsgate) is really behind me in this.
 I truly believe this is one of those properties that could actually sustain a good universe, meaning a TV show or something.
 And to go out there, and just haphazardly throw together what we think would be a quick sword fighting-immortal movie, I think would be a mistake.
 And honestly, the people behind this, the studio behind this, they’re dying for this to go.
 If anything, I’m the one holding it back, and trying to creatively lay out everything.
 We just don’t want to paint ourselves into a corner creatively, like happened with the original.”

 THE HIGHLANDER REBOOT PLOT COULD BE A BRAND-NEW STORY

 It’s way too early to tell exactly what direction Stahelski is going with his reboot.
 Will he tell the story from the beginning, giving the MacLeod history a once over?
 Knowing that it has been quite some time since The Highlander was a main part of our lexicon, some type of review should be expected.
 Grabbing new fans for a potential franchise will be key so allowing them to understand the MacLeod history will be important in building the new Highlander world.

 The Highlander franchise didn’t focus on just feature films.
-Highlander: The Series ran for six seasons and brought Paul in as Duncan another immortal from the MacLeod clan even bringing in Lambert’s Connor for the series’ first episode so he can train Duncan in the Highlander ways.
+Highlander: The Series ran for six seasons and brought Paul in as Duncan another immortal from the MacLeod clan.
+It even brought in Lambert’s Connor for the series’ first episode so he could train Duncan in the Highlander ways.